Hi Gang! (film): Production

-Critical reception
+PlotCritical reception

-Monthly Film Bulletin said "Those who like the radio feature Hi Gang will enjoy this film version, though it is not until near the end that the actual broadcast programme is introduced.
+The Monthly Film Bulletin wrote: "Those who like the radio feature Hi Gang will enjoy this film version, though it is not until near the end that the actual broadcast programme is introduced.
 The story is, of course, farcical and the dialogue is full of wisecracks – some old, some new.
 All members of the cast play their allotted parts with zest and under competent direction the fun is kept going."

+Kine Weekly wrote: "Generously mounted comedy extravaganza with song, built around the B.B.C.'s record-breaking series of weekly variety broadcasts of the same name. ...
+The irresponsible yet topical tale does not take the nearest route to its inevitable big Forces show ending, but the talented and popular stars nevertheless display sufficient resource to offset occasional flat-spots.
+With all its stupendous footage, the film is, in the main, an enjoyable rag."

 In British Sound Films: The Studio Years 1928–1959 David Quinlan rated the film as "good", writing: "Brightish lark."

 Leslie Halliwell said: "Icky farce based faintly on a wartime radio variety series, notable only for preserving the three stars involved."